*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

 Put time in now and peel back the few layers required to get started investing for retirement.
 There’s not even that many layers to peel, I promise!

-Understanding Compound Interest in Retirement Investing
+Understanding the Power of Compound Interest

 Compound interest is where you earn interest on top of interest you already earned.
 The longer the money can grow the better.